wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 -
 - ---
 - #### Flashcards
-- The scripts cannot be executed from a relative path because of security concerns of Linux
+- Why do the liThe scripts cannot be executed from a relative path because of security concerns of Linux